mesosphere-backup/ansible-dcos/docs/INSTALL_AWS.md

 ### Configure your AWS ssh Keys

-In the `variables.tf` there is a `key_name` variable.
+In the file `desired_cluster_profile` there is a `key_name` variable.
 This key must be added to your host machine running your terraform script as it will be used to log into the machines to run setup scripts.
 The default is `default`.
 You can find aws documentation that talks about this [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#how-to-generate-your-own-key-and-import-it-to-aws).

 When you have your key available, you can use ssh-add.